Facing financial difficulty

 - If there's not enough money from the sale to pay off the entire mortgage, you'll still owe us the amount that is left over (a shortfall debt).
 We'll tell you what this is as soon as possible.

-- If you bought your home with other borrowers, each of you will be responsible for all the money borrowed.
-This is true even if you normally only pay part of the mortgage.
+- If you bought your home with other people, each of you will be responsible for all the money borrowed.
+This is the case even if you only pay part of the mortgage.

-- We'll take account of your income and outgoings when trying to arrange a suitable payment plan for this shortfall debt with you.
+- We'll take a look at your income and outgoings when trying to set up a suitable payment plan for you to pay back the debt.

 - If we can't arrange a plan, we may go to court to recover the money, and you might have to pay additional court costs.

-If you think that we've not treated you fairly in dealing with any arrears on your mortgage, first please talk to us and let us know what the problem is.
-The chances are that your complaint can be quickly resolved by the manager of the area you are dealing with - so please contact them first.
+If you think that we've not treated you fairly dealing with the arrears on your mortgage, please talk to us and let us know what the problem is.
+We will try to resolve your complaint as soon as possible.

-If, after going through the complaints process, you're still unhappy, you can then refer your complaint to the Financial Ombudsman Service (The Financial Ombudsman Service is only available once you've received the final letter of response from us, or if you've not received a final response after 8 weeks).
+If, after going through the complaints process, you're still unhappy, you can refer your complaint to the Financial Ombudsman Service.
+The Financial Ombudsman Service is only available once you've received the final letter of response from us, or if you've not received a final response within 8 weeks after raising your compliant.
 The Financial Ombudsman Service provides a free and independent service for consumers, and can be contacted at:

-Some companies may offer you new loans or even invite you to sell your property to them and then lease it back as a way of resolving your short-term financial difficulty.
-Please be careful, as such actions may not be in your long-term best interests.
-We advise you to seek independent advice before entering into any arrangement of this type.
+Some companies may offer you new loans or even invite you to sell your property to them and then rent it back.
+Please be careful, as this may not be in your long-term best interests.
+We advise you to seek independent advice before entering into these type of arrangements.

 You may be thinking about handing your keys over to us.
 If you do this, you'll still owe Intelligent Finance any outstanding debt, and we advise you to discuss this option with us first before taking such action.

-Debt management firms can only operate if they are authorised by the Financial Conduct Authority (FCA) and some firms will cease to be authorised by the FCA from 1st January.
-Have you used a debt management firm to arrange a debt management plan on your behalf?
-If so, and the firm is no longer authorised:
+Debt management companies can only operate if they are authorised by the Financial Conduct Authority (FCA).
+If you have used a debt management company to arrange a debt management plan and this company is no longer authorised:

-Free high quality debt advice is available to help you decide on what to do next.
-Additional information and contact details can be found below, alternatively you can visit the Money Advice Service.
+- Free debt advice is available to help you decide on what to do next.
+More information can be found below, or you can visit the Money Advice Service.

-Contact us to advise of your situation.
-We will give you some time to sort out another plan with another debt management firm but you need to act quickly because you are still responsible for paying your debts.
+- Please contact us as soon as possible so we can help you.
+We will give you time to sort out a new plan with another debt management company.
+Please remember, during this time you are still responsible for paying your debt.